Table of Contents

-Hiring a dedicated disability attorney or ERISA lawyer, however, is crucial because of the complex federal ERISA laws that apply to employer-sponsored disability plans.
+Hiring a dedicated disability lawyer, however, is crucial because of the complex federal ERISA laws that apply to employer-sponsored disability plans.
 Your employer-sponsored policy also contains a plethora of exclusions, exceptions, cut-offs, and monthly reporting requirements.
 One poorly worded answer on a claim application can mean the difference between financial security for your family and an arbitrary and capricious denial of a valid group disability claim.

 Group disability insurance – This is similar to employer-sponsored disability insurance, but is maintained through a professional or voluntary organization, such as a union.
 Group disability insurance policies are also governed by ERISA, which complicates your right to disability benefits.
 The main advantage of group-sponsored disability insurance is that it may travel with you between jobs, so long as you maintain your membership in the union.
 While employer-sponsored insurance only covers you while you’re employed in your current job, you may generally still keep your union disability benefits if you lose or change jobs.

 Individual disability insurance – These policies are completely private, meaning you select the coverage from an agent or broker and pay for these disability benefits out of pocket.
 They are not provided through your employer or an organization.
 If your employer does not offer disability benefits or if you are self-employed, your disability policy is likely an individual plan.
 ERISA does not generally cover these disability insurance policies.
 That changes the entire legal landscape when it comes to litigating a bad-faith denial of disability benefits.